 Partnership for Youth Success (PaYS) Program

 Soldiers interested in being a chef outside of the military may be eligible for civilian employment by enrolling in the Army PaYS program.
 The PaYS program is a recruitment option that guarantees a job interview with military friendly employers that are looking for experienced and trained Veterans to join their organization.
-Find out more about the Army PaYS Program.
+You can find out more online at the Army PaYS Program site.